-Your staff and volunteers may be mandated notifiers and required by law to report any suspicions of child abuse and neglect.
-Your organisation must have a policy for ensuring appropriate reports are made to the child abuse report line.
+Your staff and volunteers may be mandated notifiers and required by law to report any suspicions that a child or young person is, or may be, at risk.
+Your organisation must have a policy for ensuring appropriate reports are made to the Child abuse report line, 13 14 78.

 Bullying and harassment

-Your policy should identify how your organisation will address bullying by or against children in your organisation.
+Your policy should identify how your organisation will address bullying by or against children and young people in your organisation.

 Complaints management and disciplinary action